qdrant/landing_page/qdrant-landing/content/documentation/tutorials/multiple-partitions.md

 ---
-title: Separate partitions
+title: Configure Multitenancy
 weight: 12
 ---

-# Serve vectors for many independent users

-This is a common use case when you want to provide vector search for multiple independent partitions.
-These partitions may be divided by users, organizations, or other criteria.
-However, for simplicity, we will refer to them as users.
+# Configure Multitenancy

+When an instance is shared between multiple users, you may need to partition vectors by user.
-Each user should have only access to their own vectors and should not be able to view the vectors of other users.
+This is done so that each user can only access their own vectors and can't see the vectors of other users.

-There are several ways to achieve this in Qdrant:
+Before you configure multitenancy in Qdrant, you must consider the following:
+- The number of users in your tenancy structure;
+- Individual user performance needs;
+- Resource overhead and budget allowance.

+Qdrant supports multitenancy in two ways:

+## Multiple collections per user

-- Use multiple collections, one for each user.
-This approach is the most flexible, but creating numerous collections may result in resource overhead.
-It is only recommended to separate users into multiple collections if you have a limited number of users and need to ensure that they do not affect each other in any way, including performance-wise.
+You may always create a collection for each user.
+This approach is flexible, but it may be more costly, since creating numerous collections may result in resource overhead.
+We recommend you do this only if you have a limited number of users, and you need to ensure that they do not affect each other in any way, including performance-wise.

+>**Tutorial:** Learn how to [create a collection](../../concepts/collections/).

+## Partition collection by payload

-- Use a single collection with payload-based partitioning.
-This approach is more efficient for a large number of users but requires some additional preparations.
+In most cases, you should use a single collection with payload-based partitioning.
+This approach is more efficient for a large number of users, but it requires additional configuration.

-In a simple case, it is sufficient to add a `group_id` field to each vector in the collection and use a filter along with `group_id` to filter vectors for each user.
+1. First, add a `group_id` field to each vector in the collection.
+2. Then, use a filter along with `group_id` to filter vectors for each user.

 ```http
 PUT /collections/{collection_name}/points